openthc/pos/README.md

-# Cannabis Retail Softare
+# Cannabis Retail Software

 It's a pretty simple web-based point-of-sale, customer loyalty, online-menu system.
-It integrates with BioTrack, MJ Freeway/LeafData and Franwell/METRC or can be used stand-alone.
+IT can be used stand-alone or integrated with BioTrack, CCRS or Metrc.

 ## Installation

     git clone {this repo}
-    composer update
-    npm update
+    ./make.sh install
     [ update apache config ]
-    certbot
+    certbot ...
     [ update apache config for ssl ]

 Once the system is installed you'll have to configure it for your environment.